GRTS Still Pro-government Outlet Enhancing Propaganda – The Standard Newspaper | Gambia

-“Despite the existence of numerous commercial radio stations, the coverage of the national news and current affairs has remained, during the twenty-two (22) years, the prerogative of the government broadcaster, the GRTS.
+“Despite the existence of numerous commercial radio stations, the coverage of the national news and current affairs has remained, during the 22 years of Jammeh, the prerogative of the government broadcaster, the GRTS.
 Private broadcasters were obliged to relay integrally the pro-government news provided by the national broadcaster, GRTS which did not provide a platform for individuals to air their views or cover any event or news that could be critical of the state.
 Far from being a public service, GRTS was a mouthpiece of the Head of State.”
 This is what the TRRC states in its final report about the GRTS.

 TRRC even added: “Most of its programmes were propaganda in favour of the then ruling President.
 Evidence has shown that even during elections, the opposition was not afforded free and equitable access.